-Single-use bag ban
+Single-use plastic and paper bag ban

 You can read the proposition in full here.